 Wisconsin's Youth Apprenticeship program is a part of a statewide School-to-Work initiative.
-It is designed for high school students who want hands on learning in an occupational area at a worksite along with classroom instruction.
+It is designed for junior and senior high school students who want hands on learning in an occupational area at a worksite along with classroom instruction.
 This one or two year elective program combines academic and technical instruction with mentored-on-the-job learning.